 Think about the different segments of your audience and specifically:

 Put yourself in their shoes and think about how they view your topic and what they care about.
+Ask yourself what they most want to know about the topic at hand and how it specifically relates to or interests them.
 Looking at the world through their eyes will help you develop an effective message and deliver it in ways that will make your audience more likely to listen, engage and act.

 While it is absolutely critical that you adjust your messages and means of communication to your audience, that doesn’t mean you should lose sight of what you need them to know.
 Remember your core messages and make sure you are clearly and effectively incorporating them into your communication, while simultaneously packaging them in a way that will best meet your audience where they are.

-STEP 4: Think about what you need them to think, feel or do based on what you tell them.
+STEP 4: Think about what you need them to know, feel or do based on what you tell them

 More than just passing along information, effective communication should inform, engage, and inspire listeners or readers.
 Keep that in mind when you are crafting your next speech or memo.
 Ask yourself what you want the audience to remember as a result of what you have said.
 Are you calling them to take action of any kind?
 Is that “ask” clearly conveyed and repeated for emphasis?
 The most effective communication moves people to action, and many times we need to ask for what we want!

-When considering setting and format, if you are sharing news about a major change, perhaps that is best done in a town hall or team meeting to allow for face-to-face dialogue.
+When considering setting and format, if you are sharing news about a major change, perhaps that is best done in a town hall or team meeting to allow for interactive dialogue.
 If you’re passing on regular updates that people need to know, but likely won’t elicit concern, then consider a memo or regular e-newsletter, depending on the channels you have available.
-The more complex the message, the more you need a face-to-face-like setting.
+The more complex the message, the more you need a setting or channel that allows for interaction.